Home » Gardening » Special reports » Garden without any garden chores: make it a reality!

 On top of this, you can of course include touches of greenery with a few carefully selected plants.
 Cactus, for instance, are a great maintenance-free option.

 If your goal is to set up a garden that requires almost no gardening, you now have all the tricks in hand to succeed!
-Feel free to share the achievements you’re proud of as a comment or on the forum.
+Feel free to share the achievements you’re proud of as a comment.

 Image credits (edits Gaspard Lorthiois):